Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Conclusions and Closing Remarks

 \section{Conclusions and Closing Remarks}

-The situation in which Bogotá transit authorities find themselves with regard to the ridership of its main public transport system is certainly not unique; the automatic fare collection (AFC) systems allow to collect massive amounts of data that nonetheless in its raw form does not convey the information that can be used to improve the transport systems.
+The situation in which Bogotá transit authorities find themselves with regard to the ridership of its main public transport system is certainly not unique; the automatic fare collection (AFC) systems allow collecting massive amounts of data that nonetheless in its raw form does not convey the information that can be used to improve the transport systems.

 We have presented a model that takes into account the structure of the networks, the capacity of the buses, and the AFC data in order to calculate individual user trajectories and aggregate them; thus allowing us to make conclusions about the system.
 Our model can be applied to improve the system for users, find the points of failure, and in general understand and model the ridership of the system.

-It can be improved by including information of actual trajectories taken by users within the system; for instance from GPS data from cellphone network providers or information technology companies.
-We do not have such information at this point.
+As an application of the model, we have shown how the distribution of average bus occupation on a particular day of the Covid-19 sanitary crisis, 17 of May 2020, was remarkably different to a day in which the mobility restrictions were lifted, 1 of December 2020.
+This can be seen as a validation of the model, and an example of how it can be used to understand the usage of the system and to improve the public transport experience.

+There are several paths that can be taken in order to improve the present model.
+Our model implements a simple approach to simulate the traffic of buses, by having a distribution of speeds.
+A better model for the traffic of BRT buses would take into account the traffic induced by themselves in their restricted lanes, as well as congestion resulting in queues in accessing the stations.
+We plan to include these in future iterations of the model.

+Although we are confident that we have a solid basis to infer the destination of the trips, a possible way to reduce the uncertainty would be to have direct information of the exit station.
+A Big Data approach to this problem will be to use the location of individual cellphones of users out of cell network provider information; this presents a more precise location of each passenger, but may include a sampling bias if there are technological differences among the usage of cellphone and coverage of service related to the income of passengers.